3-Month Wedding Planning Timeline: The Ruthless Prioritization Playbook

 • Officiant confirmed

-• Save-the-dates sent
+• Digital save-the-dates sent

-• Music and florist booked
+• Music booked (DJ or playlist decision)

 Stop Googling.
 Start Planning.